nikolay-rogovoy/node-imap/README.md

 Note
 ====

-This a fork that aims to bring the package up-to-date and incorporate Pull Requests from the original repo.
-(See the list of applied Pull requets below )
+This a fork of [Node-Imap](https://github.com/mscdex/node-imap) that aims to bring the package up-to-date and incorporate all the Pull Requests from the original repo.
+(See the list of applied Pull requets below).